 This post may contain affiliate links.

-Today I have a fun little Butterfly craft or science activity to go along with one of my favorite books, A Butterfly is Patient written by Dianna Aston and Illustrated by Long.
+Today I have a fun little Paper Butterfly Craft or science activity to go along with one of my favorite books, A Butterfly is Patient written by Dianna Aston and Illustrated by Long.
+This is a wonderful book and activity for the spring season!

 If you haven’t read this book yet, I highly recommend it!
 We love it, as well as the other books in the series.
 They are beautiful, and educational.

-This cute little butterfly craft actually moves and flaps its wings!
+This cute and easy paper butterfly craft actually moves and flaps its wings!
 Kids adore making these and they go great with an insect unit or butterfly lesson.
-These are easy to make and will only need a small amount of guidance taping on the straws.
+These are fun paper butterflies to make and will only need a small amount of guidance as kids are making them, depending on their ages.
+Read on for the tutorial of how to make them!

-You will need a print-out of my Flapping Butterfly Craft Template, some scissors and tape and two plastic straws with different diameters.
-One needs to fit inside of the other one.
+To make this easy craft, you will need a print-out of my Flapping Butterfly Craft Template, some scissors and tape and two plastic straws with different diameters.
+One straw needs to fit inside of the other one.
 I used regular straws and smoothie straws.
 It can be done with paper straws, too if you can find them in two widths.

 Cut a slit in the skinnier straw- about an inch long.
 Slide it through the cut in the bat and bend outward.
 Tape to secure on the front.